-Property performance data in the U.K. are compiled by IPD using cash flow records supplied by major institutional investors, such as insurance companies, pension funds, and quoted property companies, that participate in its benchmarking services.
 All previous U.K. studies of property return distributions mentioned in the literature review have utilized IPD data in one way or another.
-However, this study uses all available individual asset returns for each of the years 1981 to 2003-amounting to 269,853 return observations in total.
-These are unleveraged returns on directly-held real estate assets.
-The main exclusions from the data were returns of assets in the year in which they were traded and returns from the 'Other' property category, which represents minor sectors of U.K. institutional investment, such as agricultural land or leisure, and which stood at only 3% of the value of the IPD annual index at the end of 2004 (IPD, 2005).
+However, this study uses all available individual asset returns for each of the years 1981 to 2003 - amounting to 269,853 return observations in total.
+These are unleveraged returns on directly held real estate assets.
+The main exclusion from the data were returns from properties in IPD's 'Other' category, which represents minor sectors of U.K. institutional investment in this period, such as agricultural land or leisure.
+The 'Other' category stood at only 3% of the value of the IPD annual index at the end of 2004 (IPD, 2005).
+The number of observations within each year and by sector is shown in Figure 5.

 Reported returns are based on income and asset value changes (i.e., capital gains) as determined by appraisal.
-All appraisals in the IPD databank are conducted by external, third-party valuers.
 For some properties, monthly and quarterly frequency returns were available, but this study analyzes the full dataset of monthly, quarterly, and annually valued properties by examining annual frequency returns.
+All of the properties in the dataset are reappraised each December, so the annual returns reflect that calendar year.
+Returns from properties that were traded within a year were not included as they would not reflect an entire period's performance.

-Before beginning the data analysis, each discrete annual sample return r_t in the data set was converted to its continuously compounded equivalent, $ln(1+r_t)$.
-These returns were then examined across all properties and within the Office, Retail, and Industrial property types.
+Before beginning the data analysis, each discrete annual sample return r_i in the data set was converted to its continuously compounded equivalent $\ln(1+r_i)$.
+These returns were then examined across all properties and within the office, retail, and industrial property types.

-Real Estate Return Model
+5. Real Estate Return Model

 A comparison of the data in the property type sub-indices reveals significant differences among the annual returns.
-Our real estate market model assumes that expected variations in annual property returns due to differences in property type account for all of the differences in returns on properties in the IPD database.
+Our real estate market model assumes that expected variations in annual property returns due to differences in property type account for all of the differences in returns on individual properties in the IPD database.